yireo/yireo-slides/slides/yireo/pwa_extensions.md

     - Themes
 ~ We can easily build this stuff ourselves
     - This is why we want an easier frontend
-~ Or find ready-made Vue or React components
-~ Possibly have themes available for React & Vue
+~ Or have extension providers offer ready-made Vue or React components ~ Or find ready-made Vue or React components elsewhere ~ Possibly have themes available for React & Vue
-    - It still is HTML-based
+    - It is just HTML, CSS and bit of JavaScript
     - CSS Zen Garden (2001) anyone?

 ---